TaliaEdwards11/CompanionCube/README.md

 [alt_names]
 DNS.1 = companion-cube.local
 IP.1 = 192.168.4.22
-EOF
 ```
-8. openssl x509 -req -in $MYCERT.csr -CA $CANAME.crt -CAkey $CANAME.key -CAcreateserial -out $MYCERT.crt -days 1826 -sha256 -extfile config.ext
+9. `openssl x509 -req -in $MYCERT.csr -CA $CANAME.crt -CAkey $CANAME.key -CAcreateserial -out $MYCERT.crt -days 1826 -sha256 -extfile config.ext`
-9. Your public certificate is now in `cube.crt` and your private key is in `cube.key`.
+10. Your public certificate is now in `cube.crt` and your private key is in `cube.key`.

 ### Step 4: The ESP8266 Code in the Arduino IDE.
 Please read the comments in the code to understand where changes are required and how the code works for the ESP8266.
 You can update the certificate and private key used to set up a TLS connection with the values from (step 3)[#step-3:-setting-up-the-tls-connection].